Release 1.03

 If you have access to multiple Windows devices, we recommend using one of the following:

-Instead of using your main Windows device for Guide, install Guide on a remotely accessible system and use it as both development system and Agent system.
-The installation procedure is the same as a local installation: Installation Steps for Development Machine.
+Instead of using your main Windows device for GUIDE, install GUIDE on a remotely accessible system and use it as both development system and Agent system.
+The installation procedure is the same as a local installation: Installation Steps for the Development Machine

-For the development system, follow Installation Steps for Development Machine.
+For the development system, follow Installation Steps for the Development Machine.

 For the remote Agent system, follow Remote Agent VM Setup.